aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/index.en.md

 ![Gitdiff](/static/images/modernizr/2/stage02-02.png)

 **Take your time** with each file that gets generated.
 Don't rush through this process!
-Read everything, understand what Cline is doing at each step, and don't hesitate to ask questions.
+Read everything, understand what Cline is doing at each step and why, and don't hesitate to ask questions.
 This is interactive learning - if you get confused at any point, just ask Cline to explain what's happening.

 ## Understanding the Variables

-Every design session is unique, so what you see might be slightly different from someone else's experience.
+Generative AI is by nature non deterministic.
+Some "temperature" or variability in an LLMs answers allows it to be more creative in problem solving.
+Because of this, every design session is unique, so what you see might be slightly different from someone else's experience.
 That's normal and expected!
 Instead of giving you exact screenshots to match, we'll provide guidance on the important concepts and decisions you'll encounter.

 One crucial thing to remember: **we need to support all 48 different access patterns** that were identified in Stage 1.
 Make sure this gets communicated clearly to Cline throughout the process.

 ## Providing Traffic Information

-Cline will likely ask you about expected traffic patterns - basically, "How many people will be using this system?"
+Cline will likely ask you about expected traffic patterns — basically, "How many people will be using this system?"
 Here's the information you should provide when asked:

 ```shell
 Our best marketing estimates put us with 1400 Queries per second.